mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

    $ export https_proxy=http://xxx.xxx.xxx.xxx
 ~~~

-These export variables could also be set in your .bashrc file.
+These export variables could also be set in your `.bashrc` file.

 <a name="buildclean"></a>
 ### Appendix B - Clean build

+To clean the NUI Build:
 ~~~{.sh}
     $ make maintainer-clean
 ~~~